Connor Bedard’s Physicality Could Help His NHL Career, but Not In the Way You’d Think

 Despite the comments about Connor Bedard throwing hits and adding muscle, it’s unlikely that his physicality will make that much of a difference on the ice.
 While you don’t want to be seen as a soft touch, the center’s size and draft status make it unlikely that he’ll ever be expected to really lay the body.
 With that being said, though, that perception could still help his NHL career get off to a good start.

 For an alternate riff on the same topic, consider what Scott Wheeler wrote about Bedard in The Athletic.
-While he noted that the teenager will probably be more of a Patrick Kane rather than a Sidney Crosby — meaning the center has elite offensive upside but won’t make a true two-way impact — the idea of earning ice time reared its head.
+While he noted that the teenager would probably be more of a Patrick Kane rather than a Sidney Crosby — meaning the center has elite offensive upside but won’t make a true two-way impact — the idea of earning ice time reared its head.

 “I do, however, think he has point-per-game (or at not far off) potential next year in the right situation, though,” Powers explained.
 “He’s going to play PP1 right away and rack up points there,” Wheeler continued.
 “With the right linemates and deployment at five-on-five (he’ll probably need a coach who is going to play him 17 to 19 minutes per game), I don’t think 35-40 goals or 70-80 points is out of the question at all.”